singhsahilzeeve/Zeeve-read-the-docs/source/.vuepress/public/EnergyWeb.md

 ### **Analytics**

-   1. To view network analytics details.
-Click on the View Analytics button in the Infrastructure Details panel, and click on the **View Analytics**.
+   1. To view network analytics and monitoring details, click on the **View Analytics** in the Infrastructure Details panel.

       ![img](./images/EWC/viewAnalytics.png)
       &nbsp;